Valerie Bertinelli: Personal life

 According to the biography of Paul Shaffer, he went on a "few fun dates" with Bertinelli when she was 16 and he was 27.

 Bertinelli married rock musician Eddie Van Halen in 1981.
+She suffered a miscarriage in March 1986.
 They had a son, Wolfgang (born March 16, 1991).
 They separated in 2001 and divorced on December 20, 2007.
 In her autobiography, Bertinelli wrote that the main reasons for her divorce were her husband's cocaine addiction, and his refusal to quit smoking despite being diagnosed with oral cancer and losing one-third of his tongue in the treatment process.
 After their divorce, they remained amicable, and she was at his bedside when he died.

 In May 2010, Bertinelli announced her engagement to financial planner Tom Vitale, with whom she had begun a relationship in 2004.
 They were married on January 1, 2011, in Malibu, California.
 She had four step-children through her marriage to Vitale.
 Both her ex-husband, Eddie Van Halen, and their son, Wolfgang Van Halen, attended the wedding.
 Bertinelli filed for legal separation from Vitale on November 24, 2021, citing irreconcilable differences.
 Their divorce was finalized on November 22, 2022.